 may spend time orienting on a Med/Surg floor.
 The orientation is

-regular meetings with their manager, educator, and preceptor to
+meetings with their manager, educator, and preceptor to determine an

 15) Are there part-time or weekend positions available?

-to be eligible for the weekend program, nurses must have at least 1 year
+eligible for the weekend program, nurses must have at least one year

 experience in that particular area.

-During your first year at MLH, you are considered a staff nurse and are
+During your first year at Main Line Health, you are considered a staff

-working in a full time position.
-After that year is complete, you will
+nurse and are working in a full time position.
+After that year is

 17) How long do I have to stay on my hired unit?